erSubhashThapa/100daysofcode/r2-log.md

   - ### Prompts:

-  This is what I did for the prompts, thought I didn't understand all of these fully:
+  This is what I did for the prompts, though I didn't understand all of these fully:

   ```bash
   By default, a MySQL installation has an anonymous user,